SplitCriteria/dlm-helper/README.md

 After the files are saved, test the output using `php DLMTester.php -s "sample search query" INFO

 ### Tips
-* Use `--cache cachefile` during testing to avoid repeated network usage
+* Use `--cache` during testing to avoid repeated network usage